netascode/ansible-dc-vxlan-example/README.md

 ansible-playbook -i inventory.yaml vxlan.yaml
 ```

-The outcome will result in the following:
+The data in `host_vars/nac-ndfc1` will be processed by the main `vxlan.yaml` playbook and do the following:

 * Create a fabric called `nac-ndfc1` using the data from `global.nac.yaml` and `underlay.nac.yaml` files.
 * Add 2 Spine and 4 Leaf devices using the data defined in the `topology_switches.nac.yaml` file.